This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 After I made it I realised that they are actually called crochet dickies (or dickeys) and have been around for years!

-So this one is a breeze to make and you can add or subtract length to it, make the cowl neck as big or small as you like to really make it your own.
+So this one is a breeze to make and you can add or subtract length to it, plus make the neckline as you like to really make it your own.

 How do you crochet a neckwarmer like this?

-Although it might look tricky the construction of this pattern is actually quite simple.
+Although it might look tricky the construction of this pattern is actually quite simple ad works in the same way as my oversized crochet sweater pattern does.

 The dickie cowl is worked in rows from the lower edge of the back up.
 Then the work splits into 2 pieces for the neckline shaping before joining to work the front from the top down.

-The edging and turtleneck cowl are added in rounds at the end.
+The edging and neckline are added in rounds at the end.

-Here are some that I think would work really well for this pattern in various price ranges:
+Here are some alternative yarns that I think would work really well for this pattern:

 - Capra DK by WeCrochet: 85% fine merino, 15% cashmere, 123yds/50g